 I'm absolutely loving my time here at ICMP so far, its amazing to be totally submerged in music all day, every day.
 I've learned to trust myself when performing in a new unfamiliar genre as everyone here is amazing at music in their own way.
 By trusting myself more, its helped me to grow immensely as a musician."

 Aside from your studies, what else are you working on?

 I have been working with MANNA productions while in Scotland shooting The Street and Garden Sessions, which are basically music videos that are almost like short movies.
 Our movie posted on YouTube a month ago is up at just under half a millions views.

 A few weeks ago I was recording for Guy Chambers in Sleeper Studios for a song in a new movie coming out.
 It was amazing meeting him and getting to spend time with him in his incredible studio.

 I have been working with Brendan Moon of Morse Code management back in Glasgow on a new project he would like to start with me.
 At the moment he is getting a team together and then we'll start writing and recording probably after Christmas, so there is a lot going on as well as everything at ICMP!

-Find out more via her Facebook page and watch a live video of Natasha performing below.
+Watch a live video of Natasha performing below: